• Skip to primary navigation

 the wet rub paste on top of a large stainless steel bowl of mixed cut vegetables

 Add the paste to the uniformly cut vegetables.
-They need to be at a size that they will all roast simultaneously.
+They need to be at a size that will allow them to roast simultaneously.

 a large metal mixing bowl with seasoned cut vegetables for the roast curry spatchcocked chicken and vegetables recipe.

 Combine well for a light coat of the wet rub.
-Since it already has salt and pepper, there is no further need to season.
+Since it already has salt and pepper, there is no need to season further.

 wet rub seasoned spatchcocked chicken with wings tucked in a on parchment paper layered sheet pan

-Use the remaining wet rub to season the chicken on its cavity, under and over the skin.
-Make sure to dry the chicken off with paper towels to ensure crispy skin before applying the wet rub.
+Use the remaining wet rub to season the chicken on the inside of the cavity, under, and over the skin.
+Important: Dry the chicken with paper towels to ensure crispy skin before applying the wet rub.

 Roast